Duran Duran (1983 video): "Save a Prayer" (Russell Mulcahy)

-"Save a Prayer" is another exotic video filmed among the jungles, beaches, and temples of Sri Lanka.
-Band members sing the song while interacting with the Sri Lankan people around their tents and fishing boats on the beach, much of which is shot at Unawatuna and Talpe on the South coast.
+"Save a Prayer" was also filmed among the jungles, beaches, and temples of Sri Lanka.
+Band members sing the song while interacting with the Sri Lankan people around their tents and fishing boats on the beach, much of which is shot at Unawatuna and Talpe, on the south coast.
 Le Bon slow dances with, and attempts to woo, a beautiful woman who eventually leaves him.
-Scenes of band members atop the rock fortress of Sigiriya, and among the ruins of a Buddhist temple at Polonnaruwa, are intercut with images of the island and its people.
-Sigiriya is the core of an ancient extinct volcano in the centre of Sri Lanka, and is the site of historic rock carvings and paintings, many of them featuring mildly erotic and bare breasted women in tune with many of Duran Duran's early video imagery.
-The summit can still be accessed today via a steep climb although the band made the ascent by helicopter.
-The beaches of Unawatuna have been ranked as amongst the top ten most beautiful in the world, although encroaching tourism and damage inflicted by the 2004 Indian Ocean tsunami reduced the sand area as depicted when the video was shot.
-However efforts are underway to restore the beaches to their former glory.
-Otherwise the fishing boats as depicted are still used today, and the general scenery of the Unawatuna beach areas remain much as they did when the video was first aired.
+Scenes of band members atop the rock fortress of Sigiriya and among the ruins of a Buddhist temple at Polonnaruwa are intercut with images of the island and its people.
+The band made the ascent to the top of Sigiriya by helicopter.
+The fishing boats depicted are still used today, and the general scenery of the Unawatuna beach areas remains much as it did when the video first aired.

 "The Chauffeur" (Ian Emes)

 This video is the only one on the album in which the band do not appear at all.
 It was filmed around Notting Hill during the autumn of 1982, while the band was away on tour.
 A moody, elegant black-and-white piece inspired by the fetishistic imagery of Helmut Newton, the production was entirely conceived, designed, photographed and edited by renowned British animation director Ian Emes.
 The video is a fantasy of two mysterious, hauntingly beautiful women who are seen ritualistically dressing themselves in elaborate lingerie before travelling separately through the dark streets and tunnels of London to meet in a vacant underground car park for an exotic lesbian encounter.
-The song's dramatic instrumental finale was accompanied by a topless Perri Lister as the female chauffeur performing a sensuous dance – clearly an homage to Charlotte Rampling's topless, fetishistic "Dance of the Seven Veils" in Liliana Cavani's famous 1974 film The Night Porter.
+The song's dramatic instrumental finale was accompanied by a topless Perri Lister as the female chauffeur performing a sensuous dance – an homage to Charlotte Rampling's "Dance of the Seven Veils" in Liliana Cavani's 1974 film The Night Porter.

 "Is There Something I Should Know?"
 (Russell Mulcahy)

-This memorable and much-played video featured colour clips of the band members, in blue shirts with tucked-in white ties, interspersed with surreal black-and-white images of bowler-hatted men inspired by Magritte's paintings.
-This video also included brief clips from several of the other videos in this collection.
-It is also longer than the studio track.
+The much-played video features colour clips of the band members in blue shirts with tucked-in white ties, interspersed with surreal black-and-white images of bowler-hatted men inspired by Magritte's paintings.
+The video, which is longer than the studio track, also includes brief clips from several of the other videos in this collection.